coertg/slackeroni/goodies/tasks.md

 5. If any of the above failed, return an Unauthorized response, otherwise, return the UserRequest
 6. Make use of an auth action to display the logged in user's display name

+By the end of this task, you should be able to log in with the user you created earlier.

+Once you've logged in, you can use the user info attached to the `authAction` to display the logged in user details.
+Go to `application/Controller.scala` and try this in the `index` function.

 ### Websockets
 Time to start adding messaging.
 We will be using play's websocket implementation: